sumitsuman/sumitsuman.github.io/aboutme.md

 For each new product, I act as the initial primary support person to better develop customer empathy.

 You can find more detailed [resume here](http://sumitsuman.com/resume).
-You may also follow me on [Twitter](https://twitter.com/arraysum).
+You may also follow me on [Twitter](https://twitter.com/anothersumit).

-I live in Berlin and always available for a cup of coffee.
+I live in Bangalore and always available for a cup of coffee.

 **How to contact me:**

-* Drop me a line at sumitsuman+website@gmail.com
+* Drop me a line at sumitsuman.pro+web@gmail.com
-* For commercial engagement (recruiters / expert networks), please use [21.co/sumitsuman](https://21.co/sumitsuman).
-I donate to [Folding at Home](http://folding.stanford.edu/)